-Realmonte itself is a "young" small town, dating from the mid 17th century, but the same thing can not be said of the area in which it is located, with traces of prehistoric settlment and an important roman villa.
+Compared with many in the region Realmonte is "young" town, only dating from the mid 17th century, but the same thing can not be said of the area in which it is located, with traces of prehistoric settlment and an important roman villa.
 The combination of beaches, beautiful coast and historic sights make Realmonte an interesting destination for visitors to Sicily.

 Pebble culture in Realmonte region

-Archaeological discoveries here have changed the economic structure of the small town, and a traditional focus on agriculture has changed to Realmonte now being a prime tourist destination, not only for its beaches, but also for the archaeological discoveries which have brought a fundamental contribution to the knowledge of humanity's development.
+Archaeological discoveries here have changed the economic life of the small town, and the traditional focus on agriculture has changed to Realmonte now being an important tourist destination, not only for its beaches but also for the archaeological discoveries which have made a great contribution to the knowledge of humanity's development.

 Studies have shown that during the Quaternary period many links existed between Africa and Sicily, and comparisons between Realmonte and “Capo Rossello” have uncovered human remains belonging to a type of Australopithecus "Africanus," the ancestor of the genus “Homo”.